bharatk21k/lesscode-iac/README.md

 #### cluster
 Cluster module create a brand new fargate cluster.

 1. Creates an empty fargate cluster.
+No task or service definition yet.
 2. Creates and attach an application load balancer.
 3. Creates and installs a SNI cerficate for the specified domain.